SymfonyCasts/solid/sfcasts/metrics.md

 The logic for the API calls lives in `src/GitHub/GitHubApiHelper.php`: it has two public function and each makes one API request.

 How can we make this page only make *1* HTTP request?
-Well, if you looked closely, you'd find that you can get all the information you need by *only* making this *second* HTTP request.
+Well, if you looked closely..
+Ah!
+Too close!
+Ahh.
+You'd find that you can get all the information you need by *only* making this *second* HTTP request.
 The details aren't important - so let's just jump in.

 Add a new property called `$githubOrganizations` set to an empty array.
 As we loop over the repositories for a specific organization, we will *store*